Fast Ewald summation for electrostatic potentials with arbitrary periodicity: The Spectral Ewald method

-So far, we have have presented a unified formula for the representation of the Fourier space sum with different periodicities.
-Here, we introduce the procedure for incorporating window functions in the spreading, scaling and gathering steps.
-Later in section \ref{sec:windows}, we review four relevant window functions that are used in different Ewald methods.
+So far, we have presented a unified formula for the representation of the Fourier space sum with different periodicities, i.e.~\eqref{eq:fourier_space_ewald}.
+Later, in section~\ref{sec:disc}, we will introduce a uniform grid and discretize the formulation.
+Before we do that, we want to give a schematic outline of the SE method, without explicitly introducing the grid.
+Of particular interest here is the way the window function is introduced into what will become the gridding, scaling and gathering steps, cf.~the numbered list at the beginning of section~\ref{sec:SE} above.
+In section~\ref{sec:windows}, we will review four relevant window functions that are used in different Ewald methods.